BrianInGermany/oldcardgames/all_collections/_posts/2022-12-18-tapp_tarock.markdown

 - Player 1: (SKIPPED)
 - Player 2: "I hold"
 - Player 3: "pass"
+- END (Player 2 wins the bid.)

+Player 1 bids, player 2 outbids, player 3 passes and players 1 and 2 don't bid further:
+- Player 1: "three"
+- Player 2: "two"
+- Player 3: "pass"
+- Player 1: "pass"
+- END (Player 2 wins the bid.)

+Same arrangement, but player 1 tries to announce a Pagat Ultimo:
+- Player 1: "three, pagat ultimo"
+- Player 2: "two"
+- Player 3: "pass"
+- Player 1: "I hold"
+- Player 2: "one"
+- Player 3: (SKIPPED)
+- Player 1: "pass"
+- END (Player 2 wins the bid.)

+#### __Countering Examples__
+Once a bid is one, players have the option to counter the win, doubling the points to be won or lost in that round.
+This is done by saying "contra" or "I counter the three", for example.
+- Both bids and prize announcements can be countered.

+Player 3 bids, player 1 passes and later counters:
+- Player 1: "pass"
+- Player 2: "pass"
+- Player 3: "three"
+- Player 1: "Contra on the three"
+- Player 2: "pass"
+- Player 3: "pass"
+- END (Player 3 wins the bid with a counter.)

+Player 3 bids with prize, others pass and then counter:
+- Player 1: "pass"
+- Player 2: "pass"
+- Player 3: "three absolute"
+- Player 1: "contra on the three and the absolute"
+- Player 2: "pass"
+- Player 3: "pass"
+- END (Player 3 playes for double stakes on both items.)

+In rare cases, the player may want to double down on the counter, showing she is even more sure of herself and securing even more potential points by saying "recontra":

+- Player 1: "pass"
+- Player 2: "pass"
+- Player 3: "three"
+- Player 1: "contra on the three"
+- Player 2: "pass"
+- Player 3: "rekontra"
-- END
+- END (Player 3 playes for quadruple stakes on the three.)

-Once the bid is won, in all games except "solo", the bidwinner can exchange cards from the tapp.

 ### Exchanging Cards
-Once a player has one the bid with a "three", "two" or "one", the tapp is flipped over, and the bidwinner exchanges the specified number of cards.
-The discarded cards count towards the bidwinner's trick points, and the untouched tapp cards belong to the opponents' tricks.
-You may discard cards you just picked up.
+Once the bid is won, in all games except "solo", the bidwinner can exchange cards from the tapp, and the tapp is flipped over.
+The bidwinner exchanges the specified number of cards, and the discarded cards count towards the bidwinner's trick points, while the untouched tapp cards belong to the opponents' tricks.
+Note: you may discard cards you just picked up.
 - Kings and Sküs, Mond (21) and Pagat (1) may not be discarded, because they are worth five points each, and would immediately land in your tricks, giving you an unfair advantage.
 - Tarot can only be discarded if you have no other suited cards to discard.
+- Cards are discarded face-up.

 ### Gameplay
 The player who won the bid plays the first card.
 The highest ranked card takes the trick, and the winner of the trick plays the next card.
 You need 36 points to win the game.